maker-or/nnothing/POSTHOG_SETUP.md

 This PostHog setup is designed to work seamlessly with your existing:

 - **Convex authentication** - Uses `useConvexAuth()` for auth state
-- **Better Auth user system** - Fetches user data from Convex `user` table
+- **Convex user data** - Uses `usePostHogUser()` to get user data from Convex
-- **Clerk integration** - Works alongside your Clerk setup
 - **Custom auth hooks** - Compatible with `useAuthMutation` and `useAuthAction`

-The integration automatically handles the transition from your current Clerk-based user identification to the new Better Auth system.
+- **Clerk integration** - User data is sourced from Clerk identity via Convex queries

+The integration uses Convex as the single source of truth for user data and authentication state, with user information originally sourced from Clerk but accessed only through Convex.

 ## Security Notes